almaalfiatul/EmployeeManagementAlma/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.17.

+# Firebase Integration

+This project uses Firebase for authentication and data storage.

+# Login Credentials (Testing Purpose)

+Email: admin@tes.com

+Password: admin123

+Before running the project, make sure your Firebase configuration is set properly in the src/environments/environment.ts file.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.